opengovsg/opendoc-state-courts-practice-directions/PART-03A-Documents-Only-Proceedings.md

-# Part IIIA: "DOCUMENTS-ONLY" Proceedings
+# Part IIIA: “Documents-Only” Proceedings

 ## 22A.
-“Documents-only” Civil Trials and Assessments of Damages
+“Documents-Only” Civil Trials and Assessments of Damages

 (1)	This Practice Direction applies when parties **elect** to apply for a “Documents-Only” Civil Trial or Assessment of Damages (“Assessment”).